 Mayer was already a banker of sorts for Prince William, and he took his commitment to the Principality of Hanau very seriously.
 However, it didn’t stop him from planning to bankroll his own operations.
 His plan had to do with the Hessian troops being recruited for England.
 William was spending much too much money outfitting and arming those troops.
 Military supplies came mainly from France and England and were shipped through Bremerhaven up north.
-Because William didn’t buy directly from the suppliers, and because the route was long and crossed many German states, everything cost more than it should.
+Because William didn’t buy directly from the suppliers, and because the route was long and crossed many German states, everything cost much more than it should.
 If Mayer had someone in Rotterdam buy everything directly from the suppliers, and if he then transported everything in his own barges up the Rhine River, he would make a handsome profit while lowering his benefactor’s costs.
 Even though this meant doing business, the risk was almost nonexistent, and it was a way of seriously increasing his capital.

 Frankfurt was a port on the Main River, a river that flowed into the great Rhine River a few kilometers to the west.
 Mayer had talked with the shipbuilders in Hanau about getting large barges built, proposing a model like that once used by the Romans to bring in wheat from Gaul.
-It was a large barge about thirty-five meters long, six meters wide, with a draught of one meter, which could carry at least twenty tons.
+It was a large barge about thirty-five meters long, six meters wide, with a draught of one meter, which could carry around twenty tons.
 It had a cabin in the back for cooking and sleeping, a square sail in the middle, and it allowed for ten oarsmen.
-The local mariners all agreed such a barge could sail upstream on the Rhine.
+The local mariners all agreed such a barge was ideal for travelling upstream on the Rhine.
 Upon leaving Rotterdam, it could run with the tide, and then the sail could be used to run with the prevailing west wind while the rowers pulled and steered as needed.
 Of course, sailing downstream from Frankfurt would be a lot easier.

 Such a barge was affordable to build and a cost-effective way to transport goods, even with a ten-man crew.
 Mayer would start with one barge, and have more built as needed.
 He would establish a counting house in Rotterdam where his broker would fill orders and have the goods waiting for the next barge.
 When the barge arrived, the goods coming from Frankfurt would be unloaded and stored in a warehouse, and the military supplies waiting in another warehouse would be loaded unto the barge headed for Frankfurt.
-All special orders for exotic products purchased from the East India Company would be unloaded in Frankfurt, Hanau or some port on the Rhine, but the military supplies would go to Hanau.
+All special orders for exotic products purchased from the East India Company would be unloaded in Frankfurt, Hanau or some port on the Rhine, while the military supplies would go to Hanau.

 The Huguenots who had settled in the Hesse region more than a hundred years before were great entrepreneurs, and among other things, they set up foundries that produced high quality iron.
 They also made stylish furniture, glassware, tin ware, leather products, fine silks, and clocks.
 They even manufactured artillery pieces, called serpentines, known for their precision and durability.
 In Hanau, the Goldsmiths’ House was actually an art center for the training of goldsmiths and silversmiths.
 Lithographers, engravers and artisans developed and used the latest techniques in the making of jewelry, in printing and in the minting of very attractive coins.
-Mayer knew that the manufactured products coming out of Hesse would be sure to be sell easily in Rotterdam.
+Mayer knew that the manufactured products coming out of Hesse would be sure to sell easily in Rotterdam.

 All goods at both ends would be bought at the lowest cost and sold at the highest price, making sure that the highest price was the price that everybody was willing and ready to pay.
-The considerable profits thus realized would remain in the counting houses at either end, and would be used to buy ever more merchandise going in the other direction.
+The considerable profits thus realized would remain in the counting houses at either end, and would be used to buy ever more merchandise going in both directions.
 There would be a considerable buildup of specie at both ends, and the counting houses could then start printing their own bills of exchange.
-Since both counting houses would always adhere to a strict code of ethics imposed by Mayer, where the bills would be redeemed on demand at all times, they would gain the confidence of the local business community and become widely accepted.
+Since both counting houses would always adhere to a strict code of ethics imposed by Mayer, where the bills are redeemed on demand at all times, they would gain the confidence of the local business community and become widely accepted.
 The increased credit would allow more businessmen to do more business, and profits would increase.
 Bills of exchange had a multiplier effect, and that was what banking was all about.

 All he needed was to find a man who would want to go and settle in Rotterdam.
 As for the amount of money needed to build the barges and fill the initial orders at both ends, it was insignificant, considering his already considerable wealth.
 The first name that crossed his mind for the job in Rotterdam was that of young David Schiff.
 Since David and his wife Hannah lived upstairs in the same house, Mayer knew them well, and he had taken the young man under his wing.
 David had proven to be brilliant in the bills of exchange business.